rohan1110/Arduino_Multimeter/README.md

 # Arduino_Multimeter

-Digital multimeter using arduino nano
+Digital multimeter using  Arduino Nano as its microcontroller which capable of measuring 5 parameters - Voltage, Resistance, Capacitance, Inductance and Current and display it on an Oled display.